 But I did believe Him, and I have NOT COMPROMISED WITH THAT BELIEF ONE IOTA; (Armstrong HW.
 Revelation 12.
 Sermon, April 18, 1981)

 God does not see people as humans do (1 Samuel 16:7), and God knows who should lead, despite flaws and limitations.

 Liars, Scoffers, and Certain Critics

 While I certainly am capable of making typos or similar mistakes, there seems to be an abundance of people who post false and misleading information about me, my writings, and my background.
 This is happening so often, some sadly have believed the false accusers.

 So, perhaps I should mention here that despite various lies about me:

 The Apostle Peter warned that scoffers would rise up in the last days who discount Bible prophecy (2 Peter 3:3-7) and quite a few scoffers seem to like to improperly scoff about me in these end times.
 God will judge (1 Samuel 2:25; Romans 2:16), and those who have the "love of the truth" (cf. 2 Thessalonians 2:10) should be willing and able to discern it (Malachi 3:18; Hebrews 5:14).
 If you personally feel that you should negatively judge me, please base that judgment upon what I actually do, say, and/or write, and do not rely on inaccurate scoffers who misrepresent me and what I try to stand for.
-The Bible does favorably those who wish to believe lies (Revelation 22:15).
+The Bible does not look favorably towards those who wish to believe lies (Revelation 22:15).

 Why Do This?